-The law firm of Novins York & Jacobus is fully aware of the Right to Farm Act and the protection it provides farmers from government regulation, civil claims and municipal prosecution.
-If you have been served with a Summons from your municipality, our office is able to help.
+The law firm of Novins, York & Jacobus has extensive knowledge of the Right to Farm Act and the protection it provides farmers from government regulation, civil claims and municipal prosecution.
+If you have been served with a summons from your municipality, our office is able to help.
 Most attorneys are unfamiliar with the Right to Farm Act and allow farmers to submit to the jurisdiction of municipal courts and land use boards.
-As former counsel to the Ocean County Agriculture Development Board, Ms. Dooley is able to have these disputes transferred to their proper venue, the County Agriculture Development Boards, where they can be reviewed by fellow farmers who understand your situation.
+Our attorneys specializing in farm law have past experience with the County Agricultural Development Board and know how to get their disputes reviewed by fellow farmers who understand their situation.

 Further, farmers have rights as to the various types of agriculture practices on their land, which may not be currently recognized by the SADC or your County Agriculture Development Board.
 Our office can assist you to obtain a site specific agriculture management practice to enable your farm to perform to its greatest agricultural ability and profitability.

 The Right to Farm Program works with and educates farmers, residents, and municipalities about the Right to Farm Act, the Act’s formal conflict resolution process, and additional strategies for resolving agriculture-related disputes and supporting a positive agricultural business environment.

 The Right to Farm Act protects responsible commercial farms from public and private nuisance actions and unduly restrictive municipal regulations.

 In the event of a dispute, an individual or municipality aggrieved by the operation of a commercial farm is required to file a formal complaint with the appropriate County Agriculture Development Board (CADB), or the State Agriculture Development Committee (SADC) in counties where no CADBs exist, prior to filing action in court.

 The Right to Farm Program has a formal conflict resolution process to help farmers, neighbors, and municipalities resolve such disputes.